grz0zrg/fas/README.md

 There is also a modulation instrument which can be used to modulate fx or instruments.

-Multiple instruments can be used at the same time targeting different output channels, the maximum number of instruments can be changed and there is no limits on the number of output channels.
+Multiple instruments can be used at the same time with dedicated virtual output channels (which can be routed to any device output channels), the maximum number of instruments / virtual channels can be changed on launch.

 FAS is focused on **real-time performances**, being **cross-platform** and **pixels-based**.